fadilfadz01/CMD.Injector/README.md

 A command prompt for Windows 10 Mobile.

+Since the app has reached its goal, I’ve decided to release the source code for the CMD Injector project (from 2021) as a token of remembrance.
+This was my first project after learning to code, so please excuse the messy code.

 ### Disclaimer
 > Author does not take responsibility for any damage of the phone caused by the app.
 You are using this app solely at your own risk.